 More than 5.6 million people in Ethiopia are in desperate need of food and water.
 The current drought hit the country before the population could recover from the devastating El Niño-induced drought in 2015 and 2016, which affected more than 10 million people.

 The Government has since implemented an effective response plan, but millions of vulnerable Ethiopians are still facing severe drought conditions.
 The Somali and Afder regions in Ethiopia have been the worse affected.
-The lack of water, loss of harvests and livestock has resulted in mass displacement.
+The lack of water, loss of harvests, and livestock has resulted in mass displacement.

 Islamic Relief has been working in Ethiopia since 2000 in response to the drought emergency.
-In 2004, we registered an office and began implementing integrated sustainable development programmes that have had a positive impact on more than 4 million people.
+In 2004, we registered an office and began implementing integrated sustainable development programs that have had a positive impact on more than 4 million people.